RagnarB83/ash-documentation/docs/molcrys.rst

 in articles by Bjornsson et al.[1,2].

 The method allows one to easily incorporate solid-state effects into quantum chemical calculations of molecules via an automatic
 QM/MM approach for molecular crystals.
-The protocol reads a crystallographic information file (CIF) directly and proceeds to build up a spherical cluster of the molecular crystal.
+The protocol involves read-in of a crystallographic information file (CIF) directly and the to creation of a spherical cluster of the molecular crystal.
 By automatic preparation of a nonbonded forcefield for the different molecular fragments in the crystal and division of the system into a central active QM-region and a frozen MM environment, a full-fledged forcefield is not required (typically not available for small molecules, especially coordination complexes).
 The method then allows one to do electrostatically embedded QM/MM geometry optimizations, electrostically embedded property calculations
 (e.g. NMR, EPR, excited state spectra, Mössbauer etc.) and even vibrational spectra via QM/MM numerical frequencies.
-Minimum energy paths and saddle-points ("transition states") can even be calculated via Nudged Elastic Band calculations.
+Minimum energy paths and saddle-points ("transition states") can be calculated via Nudged Elastic Band calculations.

-Any QM-code that has an interface in Ash can in principle be used and any QM-method within that code can be used (analytical gradient strongly recommended for optimizations).
+Any QM-code that has an interface in Ash can in principle be used for QM/MM geometry optimizations, using any QM-method within the program (analytical gradient strongly recommended for optimizations).

-Current limitation: Only ORCA interface is complete at this point.
+For the charge-iteration step, only ORCA and xTB are currently the only supported QM codes.

 .. image:: figures/molcrys-intro-v2a.png
    :align: center
    :width: 1200

-**The basic protocol is:**
+**The basic protocol::**

 | 1.
-Read CIF-file (or Vesta XTL-file) containing fractional coordinates of the cell.
+Read CIF-file (or alternative, e.g. Vesta XTL-file) containing fractional coordinates of the cell.
 | 2.
-Apply symmetry operations to get coordinates for whole unit cell
+Apply symmetry operations to get coordinates for whole unit cell (if needed).
 | 3.
 Identify the molecular fragments present in cell via connectivity and match with user-input
 | 4.
 Extend the unit cell and cut out a spherical cluster with user-defined MM radius (typically 30-50 Å).
 Only whole molecules included.
 | 5.
 Define atomic charges of the molecular fragments from QM calculations.